Argel-Tal/HorusHeresy-1.0-TTAdmiral/ReadMe.md

 Supporting Heresy 1.0 given the BattleScribe repos for 1.0 are no longer being maintained, and BattleScribe is now effectively abandon-ware.

 ## Implementation
+Horus Heresy 1st Edition is based on the Warhammer 6th-7th Edition framework
 ### Factions
 - Legiones Astartes
     - I Dark Angels